Equivariant weight filtration for real algebraic varieties with action: Equivariant weight filtration for real algebraic -varieties

 and the previous corollary \ref{equiv_weight_spec_bounds}. \end{proof}

-\begin{rem} The fact that the weight spectral sequence was left-bounded was a key tool to extract additive invariants from its page $2$, namely the virtual Betti numbers (see \cite{MCP} section 1.3).
-Because this is not the case in the equivariant frame, the equivariant weight spectral sequence's additivity long exact sequences are not finite and furthermore, the condition of compacity-nonsingularity does not imply the convergence of the equivariant weight spectral sequence on page $2$ in general. \end{rem}
+\begin{rem} The fact that the weight spectral sequence is left bounded is a key tool to extract additive invariants from its level two, namely the virtual Betti numbers (see \cite{MCP} section 1.3).
+In the equivariant framework, the equivariant weight spectral sequence's long exact sequences of additivity are not finite and furthermore, the condition of compactness-smoothness does not imply the collapsing of the equivariant weight spectral sequence at level two. \end{rem}

 \begin{prop} Assume $X$ to be compact and nonsingular.
-Then the equivariant weight spectral sequence ${}^G\!\widetilde{E}$ of $X$ coincides, from page $2$, with the Hochschild-Serre spectral sequence
+Then the equivariant weight spectral sequence ${}^G\!\widetilde{E}$ of $X$ coincides, from level two, with the Hochschild-Serre spectral sequence

 associated to $X$ and $G$. \end{prop}